 Tell us all about the proposal!
 It started early one stormy Easter morning when Nick woke me up at the edge of my bed with a ring pop in hand, playing “I Won’t Give Up” by Jason Mraz.
 I asked if it was real, and he said nope, laughing.
 Later that day, we held the infamous Buttine Family Easter Egg Hunt!
 As usual, Nick cheated by starting before everyone was ready.
 After almost half an hour of egg hunting, Nick suggested we open the eggs to see what was inside.
 The first egg I opened was a big green egg, and inside, lying on pink Easter grass, was a beautiful sparkling diamond ring.
 Seeing the ring, I started laughing and shaking as Nick got on one knee with a beaming smile and said, “Sara, will you be my forever and always?”
 My answer was a squealing YES!
 My family turned into paparazzi to capture the moment, and everything was perfect!
 It was by far the best Easter egg hunt ever!

-I went to college 45 minutes from Charlottesville, Virginia, and Nick and I’s first real date was at Carter’s Mountain Apple Orchard in Charlottesville.
+I went to college 45 minutes from Charlottesville, Virginia, and Nick and I’s first real date was set up by an event called country dating at Carter’s Mountain Apple Orchard in Charlottesville.
 When we first learned about Castle Hill Cider, we knew it was the place for our wedding–it’s an apple cider distillery in Charlottesville!
 We also loved the view of the Blue Ridge Mountains.

 Did you write your own vows?
 If so, what was your favorite phrase, verse or line?
 When we talk about the future, we say “always and forever,” so we swapped “As long as we both shall live” with “always and forever.”
 We didn’t plan it, but it was such an amazing moment to feel like the promise was real right then.